Copresented with the UCLA African Studies Center

 One of the world’s leading writers and scholars, Ngũgĩ wa Thiong’o has been a force in bringing Africa to the forefront of contemporary literature and postcolonial theory through his novels, essays, plays, journalism, and social activism.
 His new memoir, Birth of a Dream Weaver: A Writer’s Awakening, chronicles the period in early-1960s East Africa when he first found his voice as a leader of a literary and intellectual movement.
 A distinguished professor in the School of Humanities at UC Irvine, he has also been nominated for the Man Booker International Prize.

-A book signing follows the program.
+Coffee, tea, and a book signing follows the program.

 The Coleman Lecture Series commemorates political scientist James S. Coleman (1919–1985), founding director of the UCLA African Studies Center.